-Warning: This article is not not a recommendation that this should be done.
+Warning: This article is not a recommendation that you should do this yourself.
 Lithium Ion batteries can be dangerous.
 They hold a lot of charge, and can deliver a lot of energy in a short amount of time.
 If you suspect the battery is actually faulty or has been depleted through use, then just replace it.
-Certainly do not try to revive a cell that has fallen below 1.5V.
+Certainly do not try to revive a cell that has fallen below 1.5V, because conductive bridges may have formed internally.
 In my case, the cells were very likely still above the safe pre-charge level, and I took the precautions of checking for signs of overheating repeatedly during charging.
 If you are not confident you know what you are doing, play safe and buy a new battery.

 Summary of what I did

 In short, I removed the battery and opened the casing to reveal two cells with positive terminals at each end, and negative terminals in the centre (the batteries operate in parallel).
 The negative terminal can be reached easily on the underside of the charge controller PCB, which is accessible without removing anything, though it may need to be edged up a couple of millimetres to get a clean view.

 I then took a 12V power supply that had stripped ends, and used my voltmeter to verify which wire was negative.
 I then held the negative wire to the negative terminal of the cells and repeatedly touched the positive wire to one of the positive terminals – just a fraction of a second each time, with half a second or so inbetween.
 Within a minute or two, the cells were reading 2.6V, so I reassembled the casing, powered up the camera, and then inserted the battery.
 The on-screen icon that had only been showing the ‘DC-Mains’ icon soon changed to a ‘battery’ icon, and within a few seconds it was showing the ‘charging bars’ animation.